 Freeman has 4 hits and Dodgers complete sweep of Reds

-LOS ANGELES (AP) — Freddie Freeman had four hits and three RBIs, Andrew Heaney struck out 11 in six innings on one-hit ball in his home debut with the Dodgers, and Los Angeles completed a four-game series sweep of Los Angeles. the Cincinnati Reds by winning 9-1 on Sunday.
+THE ANGELS (AP) — Freddie Freeman had four hits and three RBIs, Andrew Heaney struck out 11 in six innings on one-hit ball in his home debut with the Dodgers and Los Angeles completed a four-game series sweep of the Reds. of Cincinnati by winning 9-1 on Sunday.

 Max Muncy, Will Smith and Chris Taylor hit RBI doubles during a seven-run fourth inning on another dominant day for Los Angeles, which posted its sixth win.